MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ---
-title: The Microsoft Copilot for Microsoft 365 ecosystem
+title: Microsoft Copilot in the Microsoft 365 ecosystem
 description: A plugin or connector written for Copilot will run across the Microsoft 365 ecosystem.
 Learn how to leverage the Microsoft 365 ecosystem to extend the reach of your apps, services, and data.
 author: erikadoyle
 ms.author: edoyle